 How to use

-- Make sure your hands are clean, as well as your child’s if they are going to help because skin with eczema is vulnerable to infection.
-Many emollient creams come in dispensers with a pump top, but if not, use a spoon or similar utensil to dispense the emollient on to your hand.
-DON’T PUT YOUR HAND in the tub, as you will then transfer bacteria from your hand and the child’s into emollient container!
+- Make sure your hands are clean, as well as your child’s if they are going to help, because skin with eczema is vulnerable to infection.
+Many emollient creams come in dispensers with a pump top, but if not, use a spoon or similar utensil to dispense the emollient onto your hand.
+DON’T PUT YOUR HAND in the tub, as you will then transfer bacteria from your hand and the child’s into the emollient container!

-- Dab the lotion over the affected area, and then smooth the cream in one direction only so that hair follicles are not aggravated by rubbing
+- Dab the cream over the affected area, and then smooth the cream in a downward direction so that the hair follicles are not irritated.

-- After treatment make sure that all bowls and other equipment is washed in hot, soapy water and kept only for use with the eczema treatment
+- After the cream has been applied, make sure that all bowls and other equipment are washed in hot, soapy water and kept only for use with the eczema treatment.

 Topical Steroid Creams